edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         );
     }

-What we have here is input field where user can enter a prompt.
-When he/she submits a prompt we show loading dots while we wait on the server for the first answer chunk from the OpenAI.
-When the first chunk arrives we start streaming the answer to the user.
-In case of an error we show an error text to the user.
+We have created an input field where the user can enter a question.
+When they submit, we show a loading indicator while we wait for the first answer chunk from OpenAI.
+When the first chunk arrives, we start streaming the answer to the user.
+In case of an error, we show an error message to the user.

-In regard to the client a prompt is the text a user types in the input, and the question is the submitted prompt that we show under the input when user submits the prompt.
-We clear the input and delete the prompt when user submits it, but keep the question value.
+The text the user types in the input field is captured as ``prompt``.
+``question`` is the submitted prompt that we show under the input when user submits their question.
+We clear the input and delete the prompt when user submits it, but keep the ``question`` value so the user can reference it.

-Let's now write the submit function.
+Let's write the form submission handler function.

 .. code-block:: typescript
     :caption: app/page.tsx